mshrekhar/Roboracer-Final-Project/README.md

 2. Compute the Euclidean distance transform
 3. Threshold a skeleton from ridge points near the corridor center
 4. Build a graph, prune dead-end branches, detect the closed loop
-5. Fit a periodic cubic B-spline and sample uniform waypoints with headings
-6. Convert from pixel to world coordinates using map metadata
+6. Convert from pixel to world coordinates using map yaml

 ### Particle Filter